+3 A country of joy,

+Without any alloy;

+We thither repair:

+Our hearts and our treasure

-3 A country of joy, Without any alloy; We thither repair: Our hearts and our treasure already are there: We march hand in hand To Immanuel's land; No matter what cheer We meet with on earth, for eternity's near!
+Our hearts and our treasure atready are there: We march hand in hand To Immanuel's land; No matter what cheer

+We meet with on earth, for eternity's near!

-4 The rougher the way, The shorter our stay; The tempests that rise, Shall gloriously hurry our souls to the skies; The fercer the blast, The sooner 'tis past; The troubles that come, Shall come to our rescue, and hasten us home.
+4 The rougher the way, The shorter our stay; The tempests that rise,

+Shall gloriously hurry our souls to the skies: The fiercer the blast, The sooner 'tis past;

+The troubles that come,

+Shall come to our rescue, and

+hasten us home.